A person applying a foamy cleanser to their face with a gentle smile, wearing a black headband.

 Vitamin C, zinc, and omega-3 supplements can support skin repair.
 But, it’s always best to get these nutrients from whole foods first.

 Water is the best option.
-Herbal teas, coconut water, and fresh fruit juices can also give hydration and necessary nutrients for skin repair.
+Herbal teas, coconut water, and fresh fruit juices can also give hydration and essential nutrients for skin repair.

 Body Art and Tattoos